PublicDataWorks/verdad/prompts/Stage_3_analysis_prompt.md

 - **Identified Emotions:**
   - List any emotions expressed in the snippet (e.g., anger, fear, joy, sadness, surprise, disgust, contempt).
+  - Provide the emotions in both English and Spanish.

 - **Intensity:**
   - Score the intensity of each emotion on a scale from 0 to 100.

 - **Explanation:**
-  - Briefly explain how the emotional tone contributes to the message and its potential impact.
+  - Briefly explain how the emotional tone contributes to the message and its potential impact (in both English and Spanish).

 #### **3. Assemble Structured Output**